As a parent, what is my role, and what can I do to best support my child’s education?

 For Your Information

 At the onset of the pandemic, most schools didn’t have much time to plan for at-home learning before they shut down.
-However, school personnel spent the summer and the fall figuring out ways that they could safely offer services and supports.
+Since that time, school personnel have had to figure out ways to safely offer services and supports.
 Some of the options being implemented now include using technology to:

 - Deliver online or virtual instruction